-- 1. An original Offense/Incident Report narrative space is insufficient; - 2.
-Submitted as a supplement to a Primary Report; - 3.
-Submitted by follow-up or technical personnel to record actions taken; - 4.
-Explaining an MV4000 or citation where the space provided is insufficient, or as otherwise required (i.e., juvenile alcohol-related offenses).
+- 1. Submitted after follow-up or for technical personnel to record actions taken subsequent to the submission of an original/primary report; - 2.
+Explaining an MV4000 or citation where the space provided on the original form is insufficient or as otherwise required (i.e., juvenile alcohol-related offenses).